-Known for its jackets and climbing gear, this week Arc’teryx takes a leap further into the backcountry category with an avalanche backpack and a ski boot.
+Known for its jackets and climbing gear, Arc’teryx took a leap further into the backcountry category with an avalanche backpack and a ski boot.

-Touted as a superior option for backcountry skiers, Arc’teryx announced an avalanche airbag backpack, a first for the company.
-A spokesman noted the pack, which was announced alongside an Arc’teryx ski boot, is a part of “the biggest product launch Arc’teryx has ever seen.”
+Touted as a superior option for backcountry skiers, Arc’teryx now sells an avalanche airbag backpack, a first for the company.
+A spokesman noted the pack is a part of “the biggest product launch Arc’teryx has ever seen.”

 Made in Canada, the Voltair avalanche airbag uses a lithium-ion battery to deploy a 150-liter balloon with a high-speed fan.
 Once inflated in an emergency, it can protect a skier in an avalanche and allow him or her to better float at the top of a slide.

 Arc’teryx cites a few advantages, saying its Voltair has more “initial pressure than any other battery powered avalanche airbag system on the market.”
 The company is likely referring to a similar pack, the JetForce, made by Black Diamond.

 Unlike traditional compressed air cylinder systems, the battery-power fan unit in the Arc’teryx pack is not limited to one deployment per charged cylinder, as reported by WildSnow.com, which published a full release on the product and is currently trying it first hand.

 This system lets people practice deploying the airbag “to better train themselves on how to react during an avalanche,” Arc’teryx noted.

 The company notes the airbag will deploy “consistently and continuously” even if small tears or punctures “result from colliding with hard objects like trees and rocks” during a slide.